Flavor-changing top quark rare decays in the Bestest Little Higgs Model: Conclusions

-It is worth mentioning that in the decoupling limit between the SM and the BLH model, our calculations consistently reproduce the predictions of the SM on the branching ratios of the flavor-changing top quark rare decays at the Bestest Little Higgs model $Br(t \to qV)$ and $Br (t \to qh^0)$ with $q = u, c$ and $V = Z, \gamma, g$, as shown in Table \ref{brSM}.
-In addition, our results reported in this paper are consistent with those reported in the literature, and in some cases, they predict higher branching ratios.

-The rare decay modes $t \to cZ$ and $t\to c\gamma$ we have investigated in the present article could be measured with good sensitivity in the High Luminosity (HL) and High Energy (HE) era at the LHC~\cite{feng2023forward}, as well as in the Future Circular hadron-hadron Collider (FCC-hh).
-Future colliders of leptons such as the Compact Linear Collider (CLIC)~\cite{JOUR,CLICdp:2018cto} and the muon Collider with HL and HE~\cite{AlAli_2022}.
-Given that the current and future colliders contemplate the physics of the top quark in their research programs.

-In summary, in the present study, we analyze the prospect of constraining the $Br(t \to uZ, u\gamma, ug, uh^ 0)$ and $Br(t \to cZ, c\gamma, cg, ch^0)$ at the BLH model.
-In addition, this study represents the first estimate for a constraint on these couplings at the BLH model.
-Due to its theoretical and phenomenological characteristics, the BLH model is considered a good candidate for future experiments in the medium-term.
+In this paper, we calculate and study the effects of the one-loop contributions from the heavy gauge bosons $W^{\prime\pm}$, heavy quark bottom $B$, and the new scalars $(\phi^{\pm},\eta^{\pm},H^{\pm})$ predicted for the BLHM, as well as of the effect of the parameters from this model on the top quark rare decay processes $t\rightarrow qV$ and $t\rightarrow qh^0$.
+Our results for $Br(t \to qV)$ and $Br(t \to qh^0)$ are summarized in Tables \ref{branchings}--\ref{branchings2} and illustrated in Figs. (\ref{charm2})-(\ref{Hexp}).
+From these Tables and the Figures, it is evident that the most significant contributions to the branching ratios are observed in the channels $Br(t\rightarrow cZ)=3.7\times10^{-5}$, $Br(t\to c\gamma)=2.6\times10^{-6}$, and $Br(t\to ch^0)=8.5\times10^{-8}$, considering a symmetry-breaking scale of $f=[1,3]$ TeV in the BLHM.
+The rare decay modes $t \to cZ$ and $t\to c\gamma$ investigated in this article can be measured with good sensitivity in the High Luminosity (HL) and High Energy (HE) era at the LHC~\cite{feng2023forward}, as well as in the Future Circular hadron-hadron Collider (FCC-hh).
+Future lepton colliders such as the Compact Linear Collider (CLIC)\cite{JOUR,CLICdp:2018cto} and the muon Collider with HL and HE\cite{AlAli_2022} also consider the physics of the top quark in their research programs.
+In summary, this study analyzes the prospect of constraining the branching ratios $Br(t \to uZ, u\gamma, ug, uh^0)$ and $Br(t \to cZ, c\gamma, cg, ch^0)$ in the BLHM.
+Additionally, this study provides the first estimate for constraining these couplings in the BLHM.
+Given its theoretical and phenomenological characteristics, the BLHM is considered a promising candidate for future experiments in the medium-term.